happyapplehorse/gptui/custom_plugin_examples/README.md

 GPTUI will automatically scan this folder to retrieve the plugins contained within it.

-You can copy the files from this folder to a custom directory for testing purposes.
+You can copy the files from this folder to the custom plugin directory for testing purposes.